MasterFacilityList/mfl_api/docs/01_evaluator_install.rst

 -----------------------
 The deployment scripts will fail unless the following are true:

-  * you are on a vagrant supported *nix OS ( so far Ubuntu 14.04LTS and ArchLinux have been tested )
+  * you are on a vagrant supported OS ( so far Ubuntu 14.04LTS and ArchLinux have been tested )
   * you have run ``ssh-keygen`` and have a public key at ``$HOME/.ssh/id_rsa.pub``

 Vagrant